OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Transferring-Files.md

 ### Configure the Connection

-// change it so the tutorial is about having the omega connected to a real wifi network
+[//]: # (change it so the tutorial is about having the omega connected to a real wifi network)
-// have a note about how it would be different if connecting to the omega's ap
+[//]: # (have a note about how it would be different if connecting to the omega's ap)

 Connecting to the Omega is super simple.
 Connect to your Omega's access point and create a New Site as shown in the image below: